The ‘Needs to Know’

 Have a look at this link for the village website which also tells the history.
 There’s evidence of life back there in Celtic times over 2000 years ago, but the name comes from Saxon times showing that the place was the riverside dwelling of Feolmar & his people.

-At the bottom of the hill we arrive at a T-junction &, if you fancy some refreshment, where better than straight over the road at The Sun
+At the bottom of the hill arrive at a T-junction &, if you fancy some refreshment, where better than straight over the road at The Sun

 St Mary’s Church is now ahead.
 Have a look at the link for pictures of the inside & history